April 11, 2022

 Oops!
 Something went wrong while submitting the form.

-But how do you account for all of this?
-Is this cashback income, a non-expense, or something else?
-What if you used a sign-on bonus?
-Are there any tax implications?
-Have you chosen the right solution that will allow you to easily account for any rewards you redeem?
-In this post we discuss some considerations for dealing with cashback and rewards with your new credit cards.
+But how do you account for these rewards?
+Is cashback considered income, a non-expense, or something else?
+What if you got a welcome bonus?
+Are there any tax implications there?
+In this post, we discuss some considerations for dealing with the different types of credit card rewards.

-Individual circumstances and card terms may vary, so please consult with your professional advisors when making decisions for your business.
+Of course, individual circumstances and card terms will vary, so please consult with your professional advisors when making decisions for your business.

-Your first choice when choosing a credit card issuer is whether you want cashback or reward points.
-We’ve discussed the pros and cons of each before, but cashback is denominated in dollars, so it’s much easier to account for.
+Your first choice when choosing a credit card issuer is what kind of loyalty program you want: cashback or reward points.
+Since cashback is denominated in dollars, it tends to be easier to account for.

-Depending on the terms for your card, cashback could be considered an asset that you accrue until you redeem it.
-The folks giving you that cashback may be booking the amount on their balance sheet as a liability to you.
+Depending on the terms of your card, cashback could be considered an asset that you accrue until you redeem it.
+The credit card company giving you that cashback may be booking the amount on their balance sheet as a liability to you.

 If your rewards are denominated in points—well, what’s a point worth?
-If the value of a point changes, do you book realized / unrealized gains when you finally redeem?
+If the value of a point changes, do you book realized / unrealized gains when you finally redeem them?
 It’s certainly possible to manage that complexity, but with cash, the value doesn’t change.

-Often, accountants do not put unclaimed cashback or rewards on their balance sheets, and instead would concern themselves with it when it is redeemed.
+Often, accountants don’t put unclaimed cashback or rewards on their balance sheets, and instead only log it when it’s redeemed as a statement credit.
 But if for some reason you wanted to—perhaps the accrued has ballooned to something material—posting the value of the asset would be quite tricky to do with points, and their value can fluctuate against the US dollar without their rates being reverse-engineered by folks like The Points Guy.

 Sign-on bonuses

-How might you account for a sign-on bonus, i.e., a reward in cash or points that you receive for enrolling in a card program?
-This could be considered a monetary incentive and may need to be treated as other revenue.
-Several banks are issuing 1099s for any sign-on bonuses they provide, meaning they are being reported to the IRS as taxable income paid to you.
-The IRS requires any cash payment greater than $600 to be reported to them, but whether reported or not, they may still regard it as income.
+How might you account for a sign-on bonus, i.e., a reward in cash that you receive for enrolling in a card program?
+This would be considered a monetary incentive and would need to be treated as other revenue.
+Several financial institutions are issuing 1099s for any sign-on bonuses they provide, meaning they are being reported to the IRS as taxable income paid to you.
+You will only receive such a form if your cash bonus exceeds $600 put into your bank account.

 In a business’s Chart of Accounts, a sign-on bonus might be recorded as follows, assuming it was received on the day of signup: